27 May 2012

 A show dedicated at the Quality in which food, wine and "feel good" will be the bigplayers, and of course with all the radio listeners of Radio Padova, the gourmets and gourmands...all curious to taste the ultimate expression our culinary territory.

-"Veneto & Tastes...with the Stars" this year with the feast of culinary excellence in the Northeast, a must for a
+"Veneto & Tastes...with the Stars" this year with the feast of culinary excellence in the Northeast, a must for a fabulous evening wine tasting and exclusive recipes in a casual and funny context.

 But "Veneto & Tastes...with Stars" will be something more than a "simple" evening event dedicated to the excellence of Veneto's enogastronomy, in fact the proceeds of the evening will be entirely donated to a nonprofit "Rare Diseases Association Baschirotto" of Vicenza.
 All chefs, producers, sommeliers, waiters, the entire staff of the Antica Trattoria Ballotta and the Radio Padova will do their works absolutely free.